Working with Terraform involves managing collections of infrastructure resources, and most organizations manage many different collections.

 Run Status filter buttons: These filters display workspaces with the selected run status.
 There are five quick filter buttons that collect the most commonly used groups of statuses: Needs Attention, Errored, Running, On Hold, and Applied.

-Tag filter: The tag filter shows a list of tags added to all workspaces.
+Tag filter: The tag filter shows a list of tags added to all workspaces, limited to the first 1,000 tags alphabetically.
 Choosing one or more will show only workspaces tagged with all of the chosen tags.

 Status filter - The status filter shows a list of all possible statuses that apply to workspaces.
 When you choose a status filter, the list will only include workspaces whose current runs match the selected statuses.